pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-state-strategy.md

 Select "switch (code)"

-#|en| As you can see, here we are introducing a large <code>switch</code> operator.
+#|en| As you can see, here we are introducing a large `switch` operator.
 That's not great news, but once we are done with refactoring, this operator will be the only one in the code and will be run only when a type is changed.